offbyone/jj/docs/revsets.md

   change is divergent, this resolves to multiple commits.
 It is an error to use a non-unique prefix.
 Unmatched prefix isn't an error.

-* `commit_id(prefix)`: Commits with the given commit ID prefix.
+* `commit_id(prefix)`: Commit with the given commit ID prefix.
 It is an error to use a non-unique prefix.
 Unmatched prefix isn't an error.
+For example, `commit_id(abc)` will refer to a commit with prefix `abc` even if there also exists a bookmark named `abc`.

 * `bookmarks([pattern])`: All local bookmark targets.
 If `pattern` is specified, this selects the bookmarks whose name match the given [string